All Episodes

 They talk to other political consultants who give their different opinions.

-I mean, yes, of course, obviously every movement has a section of factions of the religious right, like these to me were obvious things, but I do think we should be having these discussions though on how do these factions come together and what are we all working towards?
+These to me were obvious things, but I do think we should be having these discussions, though, on how do these factions come together and what are we all working towards?

-I mean, I understand that AI is coming, but what nobody is doing on either party is talking to the American people and explaining that, hey, millions of jobs in the heart of our country are about to.
+I mean, I understand that AI is coming, but what nobody is doing on either party is talking to the American people and explaining that, hey, millions of jobs in the heart of our country are about to go away, be wiped out.

-It's happening right now.
+It is happening right now.

-And the future, I think, of both political parties is going to be defined by this.
+And the future of, I think, both political parties is going to be defined by this.

 And frankly, Steve, you've been one of the only people willing to talk about it.

-And Natalie mentioned in her segment, she said, you know, a good example of breaking factions is Joe Rogan and Dave Portnoy, who are kind of online podcast folks.
+And Natalie mentioned in her segment, she said, you know, a good example of the breaking factions is Joe Rogan and Dave Portnoy, who are kind of online podcast folks.

 Personally, I am concerned about Tim Dylan.